CalumW1/R6StatAPI/README.md

 # R6StatAPI

-An API wrapper for Rainbow Six Seige written in JavaScript.
+An API wrapper for Rainbow Six Seige written in Typescript.

 ## Table of Contents